 If you're one of more than 25 million people in the United States with asthma, your airways or bronchial tubes get inflamed, swollen and tight, making movement of air more difficult.
 You may cough, or wheeze, or have trouble breathing.
 With severe asthma, your asthma is more difficult to control — even with high-dose treatment — and causes more symptoms and attacks than other types of asthma.
 Here's what else you should know about severe asthma.

 How severe asthma affects you

-It’s estimated that between 5 and 10 percent of all asthma patients have severe asthma.
+It's estimated that between 5 and 10 percent of all asthma patients have severe asthma.
 Asthma can interfere with your ability to lead a normal life, affect how well you do in school or at work, and negatively impact fun and leisure time.
-Your symptoms bother you all day, and you use rescue medications.
+You have frequent symptoms and you use rescue medications more often.
 You may even wake up at night and go to the emergency room frequently.

 Other types of asthma

-Here’s how severe asthma compares to other type.
-Intermittent asthma symptoms occur less than twice weekly, and you wake up less than twice monthly.
+Here's how severe asthma compares to other subtypes.
+Mild intermittent asthma symptoms occur less than twice weekly, and you wake up less than twice monthly.
 Mild persistent asthma symptoms occur more than two or three times weekly, and may limit daily activity.
 You wake up as many as four nights monthly.
 Moderate persistent asthma symptoms occur daily and you wake up at least one night a week.